Introducing a motorhome that provides freedom to people with a wheelchair or mobility scooter

 Just because you rely on a wheelchair or mobility scooter, it doesn’t mean you can’t live the dream of touring Australia.

 Taxis modified for people with wheelchairs are now a common sight, as are parking spots for the ‘disabled’.
-Avida has seen the growing need in the market, and designed and built a motorhome for people with mobility problems.
+Avida motorhomes have seen the growing need in the market, and designed and built a motorhome for people with mobility problems.
 As you can see, the modifications are more extensive than just adding a ramp on the side.

 Avida was the first in Australia to design and build a motorhome which caters for those that require a wheelchair or scooter.
 Watch the video to see how.